 What is HO-4 insurance?

 HO-4 insurance is the technical term for renters insurance.
-While your landlord insures the physical structure of the building in which you live, an HO-4 policy protects your personal possessions if they are damaged under certain circumstances.
+While your landlord insures the physical structure of the building you live in, an HO-4 policy protects your personal possessions if they are damaged under certain circumstances.

 What does an HO-4 policy cover?

 A standard HO-4 policy covers 16 specific perils.
 That means if your personal property is damaged due to one of these events, your insurance company should reimburse you.
-Here’s what is included:
+Generally, damage caused by the following perils is covered by an HO-4 policy:

 - Fire or lightning